Back to The Mycelial Grimoire

 Decoction.
 Simmer roots, barks, and seeds in water for 20–40 minutes to extract their tougher compounds.

 Tincture.
 Soak plant material in alcohol for 4–6 weeks; the alcohol extracts both water-soluble and oil-soluble compounds.
-Dropper bottles, near-indefinite shelf life.
+This is the preparation most of my shelf is given over to — dropper bottles, a near-indefinite shelf life, a few drops at a time.
 Detailed in our tinctures guide.

 Syrup.
 Tea simmered down with honey or sugar.
 Soothing for sore throats; longer shelf life than tea.